McMasterQM2022/github-fundamentals-ishani333/What I Learned.md

 - How to upload files and insert images using the URL technique
 - How to request a pull request and commit files
 - how to comment and review changes
+- How to create a **repository** and make markdown cells/upload files

-*There was not anything I was confused on*
+*There was not anything I was particulary confused on*